dkoz/kozejin-cogs/README.md

 ClonePerms | Cog for cloning permissions, either from one channel to another or from one role to another.
 StealEmoji | Allows you to upload emojis from one server to another.
 GaiaOnline | Search up Gaia Online profiles and avatars.
+EpicGamesNotifier | Notify your server members when free games become available on Epic Games.

 # Credits
 [Jintaku](https://github.com/Jintaku) for making original pokedex cog